nanma80/octonion/README.md

 - In each step
   - You input an expression of i, j, h, and the octonion multiplication *, with parenthesis ().
 For example, h * (i * j).
   - The input expression is evaluated.
 By construction, it is also a unit norm integral octonion.
-  - (The new state) = (the old state) * (input)
+  - (The new state) = (the old state) * (input).
 - You win when the state is the identity octonion (1, 0, 0, 0, 0, 0, 0, 0).
 - Significance of non-associativity:
-  - Since the multiplication is not associative: state * (a * b) != (state * a) * b, applying (a * b) as input is different from applying a and then applying b.
+  - Since the multiplication is not associative: state * (a * b) != (state * a) * b, applying the expression (a * b) as input is different from applying a and then applying b.
-  - If you only input i or j or h by themselves and do not use multiplication in the input expression, it is unlikely you will be able to solve the puzzle.
+  - If you only input i or j or h by themselves and do not use multiplication in the input expression, it is unlikely (with 20% chance) you will be able to solve the puzzle.
-  - At least try (i * h) at some point!
+  - Therefore, we highly recommend trying at least (i * h) if you are stuck.